Bagram Airfield: 21st century

-As part of the US withdrawal from Afghanistan, after nearly 20 years of continuous U.S. presence at the site, the Bagram Air Base was secretly evacuated by the US during the night on 1 July 2021 and de facto handed back to the Afghan government on 2 July 2021.
+As part of the US withdrawal from Afghanistan, after nearly 20 years of continuous U.S. presence at the site, the Bagram Air Base was secretly evacuated by the U.S. during the night on 1 July 2021 and de facto handed back to the Afghan government on 2 July 2021.

 The last remaining U.S. troops left the base by shutting off the electricity and slipping away in the night without notifying the Afghan Armed Forces.
 The base was looted by local civilians soon after U.S. forces left the area.
 The Afghan National Army later took control of the area and arrested some looters.

-On 15 August 2021, Afghan troops stationed there gave up their positions to the Taliban, losing control of the airfield.
+On 15 August 2021, Afghan troops stationed there fell back from their positions, leaving them to the Taliban and losing control of the airfield.
+The Taliban freed thousands of prisoners, including senior Al-Qaeda and Taliban figures from the prison complex.